Alex Lee Inc.

 Alex Lee is an American holding company specializing in food retail and wholesale distribution.
 It is headquartered in Hickory, North Carolina.
 It runs its own supermarket chain and supplies food and non-food items to independent supermarkets across about a dozen states across the Southeastern United States.

 As of 2014, Alex Lee is ranked 139 on the list of largest privately held companies in the United States, as listed by Forbes.
-Alex Lee owns the Lowes Foods supermarket chain as well as Merchants Distributors, Inc., which supplies more than 600 stores located in nine states, mostly in the Southeast.
+Alex Lee owns the Lowes Foods supermarket chain as well as Merchants Distributors, Inc., which supplies more than 600 stores located in eleven states, mostly in the Southeast.

 History

 The company's roots date back to around 1920, when A.C.
 Kelly took over Merchants Produce Company of Hickory, a wholesale fruit and produce company.
 In 1931, Moses George, a Shelby, North Carolina grocer, bought Merchants Produce for $17,000 and began running it with his sons Alex and G.L.
 George.
 Merchants Produce took advantage of the trend away from "mom-and-pop" grocery stores, as chain stores became common.
 In 1938, the name changed to Merchants Produce and Grocery as the company became an important distributor of merchandise to the independent stores in North Carolina and South Carolina.

 After Moses George died in 1947, his sons Alex and Lee took over the business, along with daughter Josephine.
 The name changed to Merchants Distributors Inc. or MDI in 1956.
 By 1960, MDI had over 130 employees and supplied 400 grocery stores within 150 miles.
 Alex George was president, and the company added a $1 million, four-acre facility on Twelfth Street.
 In 1965, MDI began selling to schools and eventually merged its MDI Foodservice with James Wholesale Company, also in Hickory, forming Institution Food House (IFH), with Lee George as president.
 Norman James was vice president; after his death, the George brothers bought his share of the company and made IFH a subsidiary of MDI.

 Lee George retired in 1980 but remained chairman.

 After MDI bought Institution Food House, in 1992, MDI reorganized as a holding company, Alex Lee, Inc., with MDI, IFH and Lowes Foods as subsidiaries, named for Alex and Lee George.
 MDI president Boyd Lee George, grandson of the founder, became chairman and president, remaining as chairman of MDI.